HL7/v2-to-fhir/tank/ig-data/input/pagecontent/2_mapping_guidelines.md

   * Example: [1].Contactpoint.value and [2].ContactPoint.value mapped to from the v2 XTN data type would reflect the first instance of the attribute repetition is actually used, e.g., Patient.telecom that can repeat and is mapped to from PID-13 and PID-14 which have the v2 XTN data type.

 * Each mapping row includes comments to document any considerations for the mapping that can aid in further refining the mappings for local use.
+* Note that a FHIR attribute may be mapped to by both a segment field or a field component from another field in that segment, e.g., ROL-1 Role Instance ID and ROL-4 Role Person.
+That involves two separate spreadsheets for different compoents (segment spreadsheet and data type component) and therefore should be mapped to different instance of a FHIR attribute.
+In this example RelatedPerson.identifier.

 #### Message Spreadsheet